-The Richard and Marlene Williams Fund
+The Richard and Marlene Williams Fund- The Big Event

 The Williams Fund has been established in order to bring to campus lectures and special events which will stimulate students and enliven the campus community.
 Speakers should be distinguished individuals whose lectures will be appealing to Cornell College students, such as political and social commentators, recognized experts and business leaders.
 Special events may include performances, events and exhibits, whether of a cultural, artistic, educational or entertaining nature, provided that they are selected for their appeal to Cornell College students.
 In addition to a public address, performance, exhibit or other event, such visits shall to the extent possible also include meetings with students in classes and other opportunities for individual interaction with students and faculty.
 The fund will support one speaker and one performer each academic year (exceptions may be considered).
 This annual series of performances and lectures is funded by a donation from alumnus Richard Williams ’63 and his wife, Marlene.